olwend/ECSD-tech-test/solution-notes.md

 ## Choice of test runner

+To run manually using the (npm package.lock.json) `npm run start-server http://localhost:3000`

 To run tests after installing via npm, use ```npm run ci``` on command line.
-View test results via html report at root  file://root/test-report.html
+View test results via html report at root     `file://root/test-report.html`

 The task prescribes that selenium-webdriver be used.
 As this is a react-app I chose to trial Jest test-runner.
 This meant 'data-test-id' could not be used, so I found xpath locators by using selenium IDE.
 I installed jest-environment-webdriver as a bridge, pulling selenium commands into Jest.